Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

 \subsection{Correctors for higher-order PFs}

-We now extend the correctors to higher-order product formulas and show how correctors can improve the approximation quality of standard product formulas.
-We consider two cases to extend the correctors to higher-order product formulas: non-perturbed and perturbed systems.
-For non-perturbed systems, covered in \cref{subsubsec:higher_order_comp_corrector}, we show that a simple composite corrector can improve the approximation error of the standard product formulas by two orders of magnitude.
+We now discuss how correctors improve the error of standard high-order product formulas applied to both non-perturbed and perturbed systems.
+For non-perturbed systems, we show that a simple symmetric corrector improves the error of standard product formulas by two orders of magnitude.
+For perturbed systems, we show that correctors reduce the approximation error by a factor of the perturbation parameter.